cloudevents/spec/community/GOVERNANCE.md

 [documented extensions](../cloudevents/documented-extensions.md).

-All versions are tagged from the `main` branch, but the tag only applies to the "subject" of the release - the top-level directory containing the information covered by that release (e.g. `discovery` or `cloudevents`).
+All versions are tagged from the `main` branch, but the tag only applies to the "subject" of the release - the directory containing the information covered by that release (e.g. `discovery` or `cloudevents`).
 The [CloudEvents web site](https://cloudevents.io/) takes appropriate content from each tagged version.
+(If the directory containing the information covered by the release is not in a top-level directory, the subject should be the full path, e.g. `top-dir/sub-dir`.)

 > Note: should the need arise, additional branches may be created.
 For example,
 > it is likely that a `core-v2.0` branch will be created to collect changes for